Androgkp/JavaScript_Go/CONTRIBUTING.md

 # Welcome To Hactober Fest 2022

-We are welcome for all sorts of JAVA projects.
+We are welcome for all sorts of JavaScript projects.
 Kindly upload your harworks here to earn your hacktober points.

 The projects will be checked before merging .